vtamara/turbolinks_prob50/README.md

 # SOLUTIONS

-In order to obtain the same behavior of Turbolinks 2.5.3 in Turbolinks 5.0.1  we have found two ways:
+In order to obtain the same behavior of Turbolinks 2.5.3 in this application with Turbolinks 5.0.1  we have found two ways:

 1. Either in the controller ```app/controllers/model1s_controller.rb```